spothero/fe-code-challenge/README.md

     ```

 ## Notes
-* This is your opportunity to show off your preferred project structure, framework and/or tooling.
 * Would anything here make sense to unit/integration test?
-* Use [Open Sans](https://fonts.google.com/specimen/Open+Sans) from Google Fonts.
 * Remember, the devil is in the details :)

-## Solution Setup
-*Your setup notes go here, if applicable.*